Christmas Cactus Dropping Segments

 Symptoms

-- segments dropping at the natural joint between sections
+- segments separating precisely at the natural joint between sections rather than tearing mid-segment

-- sudden drop of multiple segments over a short period
+- a sudden drop of multiple segments over the course of just a few days

 Causes